Near coincidences and nilpotent division fields: Near coincidences

 In \cite[p.
 312]{Serre72}, Serre explains that not only does $E$ gain good reduction over $\QQ(\sqrt[12]{\Delta}),$ but also that ${\rm ord}_p(\Delta)\in \{ 0,2,3,4,6,8,9,10 \}$.
 Thus, if $\mathfrak{p}$ is a prime above $p$ in $\QQ(\sqrt[12]{\Delta})$, then $e(\mathfrak{p}/p)\in \{1,2,3,4,6\}.$

 Even with this in hand, for $p=5$ we will have to rely on the classification of rational points provided in \cite{RSZB}.

-To handle this case, we search $\GL_2(\ZZ/25\ZZ)$ for groups that represent $(25,5)$ near coincidences.
+\begin{prop} Let $E/\QQ$ with the property that $\im\bar\rho_{E,5}$ is contained in the normalizer of the non-split Cartan subgroup mod $5$.
+Then $\QQ(E[25]) \ne \QQ(E[5],\zeta_{25})$. \end{prop} \begin{proof} We search $\GL_2(\ZZ/25\ZZ)$ for groups that represent $(25,5)$ near coincidences.
 We then take the ones that are maximal with respect to containment (up to conjugation) and check if they have points.
 These groups are exactly the group with RSZB labels

-Using the data in \cite{RSZB}, we see that there are non-cuspidal $\QQ$-rational points on any of these curves and so there are no elliptic curves over $\QQ$ with a $(25,5)$ near coincidence.
+Using the data in \cite{RSZB}, we see that there are no non-cuspidal $\QQ$-rational points on any of these curves and so there are no elliptic curves over $\QQ$ with a $(25,5)$ near coincidence. \end{proof}